kechenkristin/SecondYearTerm1/ECM2414/review/nestedClass.md

 - Local class declaration cannot contain public, protected, private, or static access modifiers.

-- Cannot access method local variables (unless passed as arguments) unless they are declared as final.
+- Cannot access method local variables (unless passed as arguments) unless they are declared as **final**.

-- Can access all the members of the outer class instance like standard inner class members.
+- Can access all the members of the outer class instance **like standard inner class members.**

 ## Anonymous class
 - code